L-Barrios/Horiseon/README.md

 Links should be working.

-CSS was modified to reduce repetivness.
+CSS was modified to reduce repetivness and put in order.

 ```